stilt0n/stranger-danger-app/README.md

-# About
+# Stranger Danger

-The front end for a chat app for talking with strangers
+I thought it would be fun to make a chat app in honor of the now dead Omegle.
+This is the repo for the front-end of that app.
+This is not intended to recreate the original site.